Skip to main content

 timestamp_convert

-Convert Unix timestamps to ISO 8601 dates or date strings to Unix seconds.
-Auto-detects input type for bidirectional conversion.
+Convert Unix timestamps to ISO 8601 dates and vice versa.
+Auto-detects input type and direction, accepts seconds or milliseconds.

 Instructions

 Convert between Unix timestamps (seconds) and ISO 8601 date strings.
-Auto-detects direction: numbers → ISO, date strings → Unix seconds.
-Accepts Unix in seconds or milliseconds (auto-detected).
+Auto-detects direction: numeric input → ISO string, date string input → Unix seconds.
+Accepts Unix in seconds or milliseconds (auto-detected by magnitude).
+Returns an error if the input cannot be parsed as a timestamp or date.
+Has no side effects.
+Free.
 Use when you need to convert epoch values to human-readable dates or vice-versa.

 Input Schema